 To get from point A to point B, the best and cheapest way is public transport.
-Vienna has comprehensive, integrated, efficient, punctual and very affordable public transport, which includes underground, trams, trains and buses.
-It is operated by Wiener Linien company (www.wienerlinien.at) that sell tickets, manages an app and provides all travel info.
+Vienna has comprehensive, integrated, efficient, punctual, and very affordable public transport, which includes underground, trams, trains, and buses.
+It is operated by Wiener Linien company (www.wienerlinien.at) that sells tickets, manages an app, and provides all travel info.

-Tickets are sold by duration and type of passenger – children and senior citizens ride free or have discounted tickets and you can purchase daily (also 24 hour ticket), weekly, monthly or yearly ticket.
-You can also buy individual ticket for each ride, but this would be too cumbersome and will delay your trip.
-There are machines at every station to purchase tickets with a card or cash, but this makes sense only if you want to take single trip.
+Tickets are sold by duration and type of passenger – children and senior citizens ride free or have discounted tickets and you can purchase daily (also 24-hour ticket), weekly, monthly or yearly tickets.
+You can also buy an individual ticket for each ride, but this would be too cumbersome and will delay your trip.
+There are machines at every station to purchase tickets with a card or cash, but this makes sense only if you want to take a single trip.

-Daily ticket is valid from time of purchase until 1 AM next day.
+Daily ticket is valid from the time of purchase until 1 AM the next day.
 Very useful for daily travels throughout the city.
 Price 5.8 Euro ($6.5)

-48 hours is valid for 48 hours from the time of purchase and it is very good option for weekend visit to Vienna.
+48 hours ticket is valid for 48 hours from the time of purchase and it is a very good option for a weekend visit to Vienna.
 Price 14 Euros ($16)

 72 hours price 17.10 Euro ($19) and it is also very suitable for weekend transportation.